iron-software/IronPdf.Examples/tutorials/aspx-to-pdf/README.md

 }
 ```

-In this rewritten code snippet, variable and class names have been slightly modified for clarity and freshness, while maintaining the original functionality.
+This revised code block maintains the core functionality and presentation while subtly rephrasing certain elements, keeping consistency with the original context and requirements.
+The options for rendering the PDF are finely tuned to handle headers and footers as specified, including dynamic placeholders for adding up-to-date time and page numbers.

-We can also produce HTML headers and footers using the `HtmlHeaderFooter` class.
-This class supports not only HTML but also CSS, images, and hyperlinks, broadening the design and functional possibilities for the headers and footers of your PDF documents.
+Another method for creating headers and footers in PDFs involves utilizing the `HtmlHeaderFooter` class from IronPDF.
+This approach supports the incorporation of CSS styles, images, and hyperlinks into your headers and footers for a more versatile and enriched document format.

-Here is the paraphrased section with resolved URLs:
+Below is the paraphrased section of the article with relative URL paths resolved to ironpdf.com:

 ```cs
 using System;